Dick's Sporting Goods will stop selling assault-style rifles

 The company said it will also raise the minimum age for all gun sales to 21.
 Dick's (DKS) will not sell high-capacity magazines that allow shooters to fire far more rounds than traditional weapons without reloading, as well as other accessories used with weapons similar to the AR-15.

-The company expects criticism from gun rights advocates as well as loss of sales, Dick's CEO Edward Stack said on CNN's "New Day."
+The company expects criticism from gun rights advocates as well a hit to sales, Dick's CEO Edward Stack said on CNN's "New Day."

 "The hunt business is an important part of the business, no doubt about it.
 And we know there will be some backlash," he said.